 I can also track it all in google analytics and a spreadsheet for all my stats and reports.
 Promotion and engagement can be done with my email marketing and drip email campaigns.

-Actually, that’s not even the half of it.
 Keeping track of user information is important, but it’s a small portion of the overall process.
 You have to think about tracking referral links, rewards, reward automation, payout structures, and keeping your customers in the loop during the entire process.
 Oh, and you also have to look at how to automate your referral program into your other automation strategies.

 Gathering referrals is more than just a form